Jewish Party (Romania): CCER

 In April 1935, the Jewish Party lamented the "systematic and continuous persecution" of Jews by antisemitic forces, asking government to intervene; the PER noted that its constituents had "proven their love and devotion toward Country and Throne."
 Its activists were also facing violent opposition from the assimilationist youth.
 In February 1935, a rally of the Bucharest PER, hosted by Tivadar Fischer and Sami Singer at Izbânda Cinema, was crashed by "some two hundred Jewish students [...] shouting that Jews should not have their own separate party, but that they should be active within the existing parties.
 The scandal degenerated into a brawl opposing the students to other participants in that reunion."

 Also in 1935, the PER, alongside the PNȚ and the Social Democrats, was approached by the illegal Romanian Communist Party (PCR) with an offer to form an antifascist "popular front", but the negotiations stalled.
 Gheorghe A. Lăzăreanu-Lăzurică, an organizer of the Romani minority and ally of the Romanian far-right, suggested at the time that all Jews "practice communism": "Depending on how the winds blow, sometimes they pretend to be assimilated, and sometimes national, Jews, [but] they all want to bring together a popular front, so they come under the protection of the International Jewish Alliance and threaten Romania with the intervention of foreign forums."
 According to Filderman, the PER was instead admired by Vaida-Voevod's breakaway group, the Romanian Front.
 Vaida had come to support a platform of racial segregation and Jewish quotas, and was seeking "collaboration" with the anti-assimilationist Jews.
 In early 1936, both the PER and the UER found themselves criticized by Grigore Iunian, of the left-wing nationalist Radical Peasants' Party.
-Iunian sugested that a popular front with the Jewish nationalists was out of the question: "We have been accused of philosemitism.
+Iunian suggested that a popular front with the Jewish nationalists was out of the question: "We have been accused of philosemitism.
 We reject this insult; though we are also not antisemitic. [...]
 We fight against the Jewish Party and against the Union of Native Jews [...] for they stand as separate coalitions within our country, and are at risk of colliding with each other.
 We want instead a unitary coalition, to restore the people as a working force."